cjslin/coldadc-testdoc/README.md

 # coldadc-testdoc
-ColdADC test documentation for the February 2020 ASIC REview
+ColdADC test documentation for the February 2020 ASIC Review